theheking/intro-to-command-line-hpc/practical_overview/8_Running_Commands_Downloading_Data.md

 Now we can go to our new directory and open the 6 HTML files.

-Depending on your system, you should be able to select and open them all at once via a right click menu in your file browser.
+Depending on your system, you should be able to select and open them all at once via a right-click menu in your file browser.

 > Exercise
 > --------
 >
-> Discuss your results with your group or a neighbor.
-Which sample(s) looks the best in terms of per base sequence quality?
+Could you discuss your results with your group or a neighbour?
+Which sample(s) look the best regarding per-base sequence quality?
 Which sample(s) look the worst?
 >